Skip to content

 Tim Pratt, SF & Fantasy Author and Editor

-Tim Pratt is the author of more than 20 novels, most recently the Axiom space opera trilogy and multiverse adventures Doors of Sleep and Prison of Sleep.
+Tim Pratt is the author of more than 20 novels, including the Axiom space opera trilogy, multiverse adventures Doors of Sleep and Prison of Sleep, and The Knife and the Serpent in the Nigh-Space series.

 He’s a Hugo Award winner for short fiction, and has been a finalist for Nebula, World Fantasy, Sturgeon, Mythopoeic, Stoker, and other awards.